 Transportation conformity is required under CAA Section 176(c) to ensure that Federallysupported transportation activities are consistent with ("conform to") the purpose of a State's SIP.
 Transportation conformity establishes the framework for improving air quality to protect public health and the environment.
-Conformity for the purpose of the SIP means Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) funding and approvals are given to highway and transit activities that will not cause new air quality violations, worsen existing air quality violations, or delay timely attainment of the relevant air quality standard, or any interim milestone.
+Conformity to the purpose of the SIP means Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) funding and approvals are given to highway and transit activities that will not cause new air quality violations, worsen existing air quality violations, or delay timely attainment of the relevant air quality standard, or any interim milestone.

-Vanderburgh and Warrick Counties were maintenance areas for the 1997 Ozone NAAQS at the time of revocation and were designated as attainment for the 2008 Ozone NAAQS, and have not been required to make transportation conformity determinations for any Ozone NAAQS since the 1997 Ozone NAAQS was revoked in April 2015.
+Vanderburgh and Warrick Counties were maintenance areas for the 1997 Ozone NAAQS at the time of revocation and were designated as attainment for the 2008 Ozone NAAQS on May 21, 2012.

-2045 Metropolitan Transportation Plan (MTP)
+2050 Metropolitan Transportation Plan (MTP) Amendment

-The MTP 2045 for the Evansville, Indiana -Henderson, Kentucky Urbanized Area is developed through the cooperative transportation planning process of the Evansville Metropolitan Planning Organization.
-Informed by input from public officials, local public agencies, a Citizen's Advisory Committee and the public, the MTP 2045 is a guide for the implementation of multimodal transportation improvements, policies and programs in the Metropolitan Planning Area through 2045.
+The 2050 MTP for the Evansville, Indiana -Henderson, Kentucky Urbanized Area is developed through the cooperative transportation planning process of the Evansville Metropolitan Planning Organization.
+Informed by input from public officials, local public agencies, a Citizen Advisory Committee and the public, the 2050 MTP is a guide for the implementation of multimodal transportation improvements, policies and programs in the Metropolitan Planning Area through 2050.

-2020-2024 Transportation Improvement Program (TIP)
+2024-2028 Transportation Improvement Program (TIP)

-The 2020-2024 TIP is one part of the Evansville MPO's transportation planning process.
+The 2024 - 2028 TIP is one part of the Evansville MPO's transportation planning process.
 The planning process includes the development of a Metropolitan Transportation Plan (MTP) which is adopted by the MPO.
 As projects in the MTP advance to implementation, they are programmed in the TIP for study, design, and construction, provided they attain environmental permits and other necessary clearances.

 The TIP identifies and prioritizes the Evansville MPO's short-term program of projects that is consistent with the MTP.
 The TIP development procedures include working with state Departments of Transportation (DOTs), Local Public Agencies (LPAs) and the appropriate transit operators in soliciting project proposals.
 This collaboration also includes engaging the public and the various Evansville MPO Committees to keep them informed about the regional transportation plans.
-Following public and agency review, the draft TIP is approved by the MPO, forwarded to INDOT, then on to federal funding agencies - the Federal Highway Administration, and the Federal Transit Administration.
+Following public and agency review, the draft TIP is approved by the MPO, forwarded to INDOT and KYTC, then on to federal funding agencies - the Federal Highway Administration, and the Federal Transit Administration.
 The TIP must include a minimum four-year program of projects, and it must be updated at least every four years.